-As these three sites in Oak Ridge, Los Alamos and Hanford are being cleaned up, and many buildings are demolished and removed, the history of scientific and engineering achievement at the birth of the Atomic Age must be preserved.
+As these three sites in Oak Ridge, Los Alamos and Hanford are being cleaned up, and many buildings are demolished and removed; the history of scientific and engineering achievement at the birth of the Atomic Age must be preserved.

 The National Park Service, as it does with all of its sites, interprets the sites, and attempts to address ALL viewpoints to give a full and fair picture.
 We support such actions.
 This will not be a park that gives just a nuclear weapons viewpoint.
-We believe it is more about the thousands of men and women who built buildings, equipment and processes that became a turning point in the history of the United States and the world.
+We believe it is more about the thousands of men and women who built buildings, equipment and processes that became a turning point in the history of the United States.
 The science of the Manhattan Project has transformed contemporary society with significant contributions in fields such as nuclear medicine, industrial isotopes, and nanotechnology.
 This historic park will tell all sides of the story of what occurred at Oak Ridge, Los Alamos and the Hanford/Tri-Cities area, as was identified in the National Park Service Special Resource Study released last year.

 Our three communities have collectively worked toward this legislation for more than three years.
-In this process, we not only partnered with each other, but we also worked closely with the Department of Energy, the Department of the Interior, the Atomic Heritage Foundation, the National Parks Conservation Association, State Historical Preservation Officers, the National Trust for Historic Preservation and the Energy Communities Alliance.
+Within the Tri-Cities an ad-hoc group of TRIDEC, the Visitor & Convention Bureau, B Reactor Museum Association and Hanford Communities led the charge.
+In this process, we not only partnered with each other, but we also worked closely with the Department of Energy, the Department of the Interior, the Energy Communities Alliance, the Atomic Heritage Foundation, the National Parks Conservation Association, State Historical Preservation Officers, and the National Trust for Historic Preservation.

-There is no question of the importance of creating this new national park, nor of the public interest to view these former "secret" sites and preserve them for future generations.
+There is no question in our minds of the importance of creating this new national park, nor of the public interest to view these former "secret" sites.

 At Hanford, DOE hosted 8,000 visitors to B Reactor last year.
 These visitors came from all 50 states, and from 48 foreign countries.
 These numbers were the result of only ONE announcement by DOE that 8,000 seats to B Reactor would be open to the public last summer.
 The tours filled in less than 5 hours.
-This year DOE has increased the number of seats to 10,000.
-Unlike the National Park Service, DOE (except for the single announcement) does not advertise its tours.
+Last year DOE h increased the number of seats to 10,000.
+Unlike the National Park Service, DOE (except for one single public announcement) does not advertise its tours.

 These visitor numbers also clearly demonstrate that designating these three sites as the Manhattan Project National Historical Park will create jobs and provide an economic development benefit for all three communities.
-Such designation will come at a time when all three communities are seeing downturns in federal employment as these sites are being cleaned up.
-Cleaning up these sites, and opening them to public viewing is of major importance to three communities that have been supporting national security missions since 1943.
+Such designation will come at a time when all three sites are seeing downturns in federal employment as these sites are being cleaned up.
+Cleaning up these sites, and opening them to public viewing is of major importance to three communities that have been supporting national missions since 1943.

-The Manhattan Project National Historical Park at Oak Ridge, Los Alamos and Hanford is critical to the preservation of perhaps the most historic event of the 20th Century.
+The Manhattan Project National Historical Park at Oak Ridge, Los Alamos and Hanford is critical to the preservation of one of our nation's most historic events of the 20th Century.

-Our community encourages you to move forward with this legislation this year.
-We have unanimity of our communities that the Park should be established in the near term in order to honor our Manhattan Project and Cold War veterans.
+Our Tri-Cities community encourages you to move forward with this legislation.
+We have unanimity with our sister communities in Oak Ridge and Los Alamos that the Park should be established in the near term in order to honor our Manhattan Project and Cold War veterans.

 We urge Congress to pass this National Park legislation.
-Thank you again for the opportunity to testify, and I look forward to responding to your questions.